justcoded/coding-standards/docs/frontend/html-coding-style.md

 <div class="click">View Options</div>
 ```

-It is better to use snake_case for name form field.
+It is RECOMMENDED to use snake_case for name form field.
 But keep in mind that it depends on server requirements.

 ✅ ***Good***